greglank/greglank.github.io/index.md

 ### TL;DR
 Short on time?
 Try these first:

--Interactive visuals and pretty graphs: [Poker Visualization](visualization) -Description of a fun ML model: [Poker AI and Machine Learning Insights](ai)
+- Interactive visuals and pretty graphs: [Poker Visualization](visualization)
+- Description of a fun ML model: [Poker AI and Machine Learning Insights](ai)

 ---